Bureau of Overseas Buildings Operations

 The United States Department of State’s Bureau of Overseas Buildings Operations (OBO) is responsible for overseeing the construction, management, and operations of U.S. diplomatic facilities around the world.

 Mission

-OBO’s mission is to provide the most effective facilities for United States diplomacy abroad, ensuring the U.S. is safer, stronger, and more prosperous.

-OBO sets worldwide priorities for the design, construction, acquisition, maintenance, use, and sale of real property, as well as the allocation of sale proceeds.
-As one of the world’s largest and most experienced real estate owners and developers, OBO has a $75B portfolio replacement value and a global presence spanning over 280 locations throughout the world.
+OBO’s mission is to efficiently deliver safe, secure, and effective facilities, providing the platform for diplomacy which advances our national interests.
+It sets priorities for the design, construction, acquisition, maintenance, use, and sale of real property, as well as the allocation of sale proceeds.
+OBO has a $75B portfolio replacement value and a global presence spanning over 280 locations throughout the world.

-As of October 2024, Patricia Lacina, a career member of the Senior Foreign Service, holding the rank of Career Minister, assumed the position of Director for the U.S. Department of State Bureau of Overseas Buildings Operations (OBO).